JITENDRAGAHERWAR03/Rainbow_text/README.md

 Open it with any browser (Chrome, Edge, Firefox)

 📸 Output Preview

-✨ The text appears in the center of the screen
 ✨ Each character changes color continuously in a rainbow pattern
 <img width="627" height="283" alt="image" src="https://github.com/user-attachments/assets/05ce98c6-c7fe-4d07-8442-42382b7a58e2" />